open-power/hostboot/src/usr/diag/prdf/common/plat/p10/ClockDomainAnalysis.md

 redundant clock available.
 Therefore, we will not guard the processor on any of these errors.

-The following is a summary for clock domain analysis based on the detailed description above.
 Note that any time a clock is called out, HWSV will add the planar (priority LOW) and procedure FSPSP96 to the callout list.

+The following is a summary for clock domain analysis based on the detailed description above (note that service will only be requested when a threshold has been reached):

 ```
-if ( RCS OSC error on any chip in the domain )
+for ( each chip in the domain )
 {
+    if ( RCS OSC error from either clock )
+    {
         call out the associated clock(s), HIGH
-    call out the processor(s), LOW, NO GUARD
+        call out the processor, LOW, NO GUARD
     }
     else
     {
-    if ( RCS unlock detect on non-primary clock on any chip in the domain )
+        if ( RCS unlock detect on non-primary clock )
         {
-        call out the associated clock(s), HIGH
+            call out the associated clock, HIGH
-        call out the processor(s), LOW, NO GUARD
+            call out the processor, LOW, NO GUARD
         }

-    if ( PLL unlock on more than one chip in the domain )
+        if ( PLL unlock from primary clock on more than one chip in domain )
         {
-        call out the primary clock, HIGH
+            call out the associated clock, HIGH
-        call out the processor(s), MEDIUM, NO GUARD
+            call out the processor, MEDIUM, NO GUARD
         }
-    else if ( PLL unlock on only one chip in the domain )
+        else if ( PLL unlock from primary clock on only one chip in the domain )
         {
-        call out the primary clock, MEDIUM
+            call out the associated clock, MEDIUM
             call out the processor, MEDIUM, NO GUARD
+        }
     }
 }
 ```